 Procurement is defined as a function that helps acquire the physical elements of the project.
 It forms the bridge between engineering and construction for achieving the overall goals of the project.
 The procurement process may be broken down into 7 steps, namely, quotation, bid analysis, purchase order, vendor management, receipt and inspection of goods, raising the invoice, and invoice approval/payment.

 The major functions that happen in the procurement department are:

-Contract management: creating, managing, and approving purchase contracts is an important part of the procurement function.
+- Contract management: Creating, managing, and approving purchase contracts is an important part of the procurement function.
 Efficient management of the contract from creation to payment ensures that quality material is delivered on time.
-Accurate documentation of the contract terms and conditions paves way for better regulatory compliance.
+Accurate documentation of the contract terms and conditions paves the way for better regulatory compliance.

-Purchasing: the procurement department is in charge of sourcing materials from vendors at economic rates.
-The procurement team also needs to keep a track of inventory and place orders much before the stock is exhausted.
+- Purchasing: The procurement department is in charge of sourcing materials from vendors at economic rates.
+The procurement team also needs to keep track of inventory and place orders much before the stock is exhausted.
 Making decisions on bulk purchase orders to avail vendor discounts is also a decision to be made by the procurement department.

 Must have Skills in Procurement Personnel

 The nature of the procurement function is inching toward digitization and globalization.
 Procurement professionals need to update and upgrade their skills and capabilities to align with the changing procurement landscape.

 Here are a few must-have skills that nurture procurement professionals toward success in their roles:

 Negotiating with vendors delivers real value to the business.
 Good negotiation skills enable organizations to achieve their business goals and also understand the needs of the vendor.
 Procurement personnel must be able to read people and identify when to compromise with vendors and when to stick to their requirements.